codegenresearch2/neuralnoise/README.md

 1. Locate the JSON file in this folder containing all script segments and their text content.
 2. Make your desired changes to specific segments in the JSON file.
 Locate the "sections" and "segments" content in this file that you want to change, then feel free to edit the content of the segments you want to change.
-3. Run the same command as before (same name) to regenerate the podcast.
+3. Run the same command as before with the same name (`nn generate --name <name>`) to regenerate the podcast.

 The application will regenerate the podcast, preserving unmodified segments and only processing the changed ones.
 This approach allows for efficient editing without regenerating the entire podcast from scratch.

 ## Roadmap

-- [ ] Better PDF and articles content extraction.
+- [x] Better PDF and articles content extraction.
+- [ ] Add interactive ways of using NeuralNoise (Gradio/Colab/etc)
 - [ ] Add local LLM provider.
 More generic LLM configuration.
 Leverage AutoGen for this.
 - [ ] Add local TTS provider
 - [ ] Add podcast generation format options: interview, narrative, etc.
-- [ ] Add podcast generation from multiple source files
+- [x] Add podcast generation from multiple source files
 - [ ] Add more agent roles to the studio.
 For example, a "Content Curator" or "Content Researcher" that uses tools to find and curate content before being analyzed.
 Or a "Sponsor" agent that adds segways to ads in the podcast script ([à la LTT](https://www.youtube.com/live/EefvOLKoXdg?si=G1714t2jK4ZIvao0&t=5307)).
 - [ ] Add music and sound effects options
 - [ ] Real-time podcast generation with human and AI collaboration (🤔)